 Your brand needs to sync perfectly with the kind of audience that you want to stay at your hotel.
-So, if you’re looking to target the 23- to 28-year-old demographic, sit down and identify what interests that bloc.
-Determine how your brand can embody it.
-It’s critically important to know your audience.
+So, if you’re looking to target the 23- to 28-year-old demographic, sit down and identify what interests that demographic.

 3. Professional photography